 What is PAWS?

-To understand PAWS, one must first understand the two stages of detoxification or withdrawal symptoms.
+To understand post-acute withdrawal syndrome, one must first understand the two stages of detoxification or withdrawal symptoms.

-The first stage of detoxification, acute withdrawal, is primarily physical withdrawal symptoms that can last from a few days up to 2 weeks.
-Acute withdrawal symptoms are the immediate or initial withdrawal symptoms that occur upon rapidly reducing or suddenly ceasing the use of addictive substances.
+The first stage of medically supervised detoxification from alcohol, opiates, or other addictive substances, acute withdrawal is primarily physical withdrawal symptoms that can last from a few days up to 2 weeks.
+This is known as acute withdrawal.
+Acute withdrawal symptoms are the immediate or initial period of physical discomfort that occurs upon rapidly reducing or suddenly ceasing the use of addictive substances.

 PAWS occurs as the brain re-calibrates after active addiction.
 Unlike acute withdrawal, which is primarily physical withdrawal symptoms, the symptoms of post-acute withdrawal are primarily psychological and emotional symptoms.
 Depending on the intensity and duration of alcohol or drug use, PAWS is known to last many months, and in some cases, as much as one to two years.

-However, the severity and frequency of symptoms tend to dissipate as time goes by without the use of addictive substances.
+However, the severity and frequency of post-acute withdrawal symptoms tend to dissipate as time goes by without the use of addictive substances.
 Therefore, it is critically important to seek help with this stage of recovery to avoid relapse.
-PAWS can be effectively managed with the right treatment.

 Regardless of the addictive substance(s) used, PAWS is typically the same for most individuals in early recovery from substance use disorders.